Mischief Lawyer Toronto

 In a domestic context, a person may attract criminal liability for mischief if they have damaged property jointly owned by both spouses.
 However, a person who believes that he or she had the legal right to damage property as a result of a mistaken belief in sole ownership is not guilty of mischief in respect of damage to that property.

 Depending on the property damaged, the circumstances of the offender and the offence alleged, it may be possibly to negotiate with the Crown to withdraw a criminal charge of mischief in exchange for reimbursing the victim for the damage caused (this is called “restitution”).
-Often times, paying restitution may result in a withdrawal of the criminal charge.

 Even if the Crown Attorney is not willing to withdraw the charge, paying restitution will act as a significant mitigating factor at the time of sentencing before the judge.